HaoyuWang0/Deep-Learning-Based-Radio-Frequency-Modulation-Classification/README.md

 ```
 $ jupyter notebook results/Visualizations.ipynb
 ```
-and run all cells in *Visualizations.ipynb*
+and run all the cells in *Visualizations.ipynb*